Fitness Volt

 Entire Body

-• You will, in fact, have to engage multiple muscles, especially in the posterior chain (backside of the body) along with the core, to effectively execute this movement since the resistance will be naturally pull back toward the base of the movement.
+• Paloff press involves engaging multiple muscles, especially in the posterior chain (backside of the body) along with the core, to effectively execute this movement since the rotational pull will draw you towards the anchor.

 Core (abdominals and obliques)

-• The rectus abdominis (abdominals, or abs) is a long, flat muscle in the front of the pelvis, most commonly referred to as the “six-pack”.
+• The rectus abdominis (abdominals or abs) is a long, flat muscle in the front of the pelvis, commonly called the “six-pack.”
 It’s responsible for moving the body between the ribcage and pelvis.

 • The transverse abdominis is the deepest abdominal muscle responsible for trunk support/stabilization, movement, and internal pressure.
-These muscles function like a weightlifting belt to keep the core contents tight and functional.
+These muscles function like a weightlifting belt, keeping the core contents tight and functional.

-• The external obliques are on both sides of the rectus abdominis and they allow the trunk to twist.
-But for the trunk to twist in one direction, the opposite side muscle must contract rather than the same side muscle.
+• The external obliques are on both sides of the rectus abdominis, allowing the trunk to twist.
+The opposite side muscles must contract for the trunk to twist in one direction.

-• The internal obliques are located inside the hip bones, and the same side internal oblique muscle must contract to twist the trunk in a single direction.
+• The internal obliques are located inside the hip bones, and the same side of the internal oblique muscle must contract to twist the trunk in a single direction.
 (4)

 Scapular muscles